Wentril/kubernetes_workshop/course.md

 ```bash
 helm upgrade my-first-chart ./my-first-chart -f ./my-first-chart/values.prod.yaml --namespace prod
 ```
-In the output you can see that the revision number got increased:
+In the output, you can see that the revision number got increased:
 ```text
 Release "my-first-chart" has been upgraded.
 Happy Helming!
 NAME: my-first-chart